belech/backstage-analytics-module-umami/README.md

 ## Caveats

-The event tracking is very rudemantary, as the original purpose of this plugin was just to get a feeling how users navigate through Backstage, as well as umami does not have much options for this.
+The event tracking is very rudemantary, as the original purpose of this plugin was just to get a feeling how users navigate through Backstage, as well as umami does not have much options for more advanced tracking.

 ## Local development